nronzel/xoracle/README.md

 You should then be able to navigate to `localhost:8080` in your browser to see the hosted Docker application.

+## Usage

+Enter the encoded text in the input box and click the "Process" button.
+The processed data will show in the output box, or an error will display on the screen.

 ## About